 - KDP Account

-Before we get into research lets discuss how Amazon works and what you need to understand.
+Before we get into research let's discuss how Amazon marketplace works and what you need to understand.

-To find this number, go to a book and scroll down to the product description and you will see a box that includes the sales rank, reviews, and ASIN:
+To find this number, go to a book and scroll down to the product description and you will see a box that includes the best sellers rank and other details.